GetStream/android-chat-tutorial/README.md

 <!-- TODO: Add links when the new version of the Android Tutorial is published -->
 * `ChannelActivity` - a basic _Message List_ implementation
 * `ChannelActivity2` - includes a new _MessageListView_ style and custom attachment type
-* `ChannelActivity3` - includes a custom _Channel Header_ component created with the [LiveData&Offline](https://github.com/GetStream/stream-chat-android-livedata) library
+* `ChannelActivity3` - includes a custom _Typing Header_ component created with the [LiveData&Offline](https://github.com/GetStream/stream-chat-android-livedata) library
-* `ChannelActivity4` - includes a custom _Channel Header_ component created with the [Low-Level Client](https://github.com/GetStream/stream-chat-android-client) library
+* `ChannelActivity4` - includes a custom _Typing Header_ component created with the [Low-Level Client](https://github.com/GetStream/stream-chat-android-client) library